canonical/platform-engineering-docs/working-with-other-teams/is.rst

 we’re requesting.

-As an example, if we’re requesting help debugging a problem on an environment managed by IS but for which we’re responsible (e.g. github runners, wordpress-k8s models once migration to sidecar has been done), we should
+As an example, if we’re requesting help debugging a problem on an environment managed by IS but for which we’re responsible (e.g. GitHub runners, wordpress-k8s models once migration to sidecar has been done), we should
 provide: